Aviva pension

 Remember, your pension is invested to help it grow, but as with all investments its value can fall as well as rise.
 You could get back less than the amount invested.

 Your pension might have more in it than you think.
-Even if not, it’s worth keeping track of it so you know where you stand.
-The easiest way is through MyAviva, your secure online account.
+It’s worth keeping track of it so you know where you stand.
+The easiest way is through MyAviva or MyWorkplace, your secure online account.

 Make sure your details are up to date